The Ultimate Guide To Emergency Funds

 If your monthly expenses are $4,000 and you want six months of expenses, you need to save $24,000.

 2. Review Your Budget

 The other way to accelerate the process is with more income.
-When available, you can significantly boost your earnings by working overtime, freelance, or a second job.
+For example, you can significantly boost your earnings by working overtime, freelance, or a second job.

-However, these days you have so many more options for side gigs.
-Companies like Fiverr, Uber, Lyft, and Instacart offer you ways to make extra money on your schedule.
+However, these days you have so many more options for side gigs and creative ways to boost your income on your own schedule.

 If you increase your income to $4,200 and reduce your monthly expenses to $3,700, you would have $500 available to save each month.

 Kickstart the process by moving any existing savings into your emergency fund.
 Just subtract this amount from your savings goal to determine how much you still need.